-This policy will be reviewed every year by the Sheree Horn head teacher.
-At every review, the policy will be shared with the governing board.
+This policy will be reviewed every year by Chris Valentine Headteacher.
+At every review, the policy will be shared with the Proprietor.
 The review will be supported by an annual risk assessment that considers and reflects the risks pupils face online.
 This is important because technology, and the risks and harms related to it, evolve and change rapidly.